 - Wear comfortable clothes that are easy to take off because you might need to change into a hospital gown.
 Don’t wear jewelry, powders, or lotions.

 A member of your radiation therapy team will check you in.
-You will be asked to state and spell your full name and date of birth many times.
+You’ll be asked to state and spell your full name and date of birth many times.
 This is for your safety as part of our standard identification process.
 People with the same or similar name might be having care on the same day as you.

 When you arrive for your appointment, your radiation therapist will greet you and take a photograph of your face.
 This picture will be used to identify you throughout your treatment.